-Arizona is a community property state, meaning that for Arizona divorce laws property division and debt division will be equitably divided between the separating spouses.
+Arizona is a community property state, meaning that because of Arizona divorce laws, property division and debt division will be equitably divided between the separating spouses.

 One of the jobs of the court, if you can’t make an agreement, will be to divide your assets and liabilities.

 The court will have to decide what is community property and what is separate property before determining the value of both and then dividing up the property and debt.

 Your attorney can teach you how to protect your inheritance from your spouse, too.